Skip to Content

 Safeguard Your Healthcare & Financial Choices with a POA

 Planning for your healthcare and financial decisions is essential to respecting your wishes, even when you cannot make those decisions yourself.
-At Law Offices of Cheryl David, we have decades of experience helping individuals across Greensboro, Guilford County, and throughout North Carolina create Power of Attorney (POA) documents that reflect their needs and goals.
+At the Law Offices of Cheryl David, we have decades of experience helping individuals across Greensboro, Guilford County, and throughout North Carolina create Power of Attorney (POA) documents that reflect their needs and goals.

 What is a Power of Attorney?